Everybody loved “the good old days” when things were always better and simpler, and he never failed to fulfill on their expectations.

 Watching the dancing smoke, he wondered about the willful ignorance these creatures had about their history.
 They fantasized about returning to a way of life that had never really existed and made it seem more real by calling it nostalgia.

-He’d liced thru all those “good old days” himself, they mostly sucked, were harsh and unforgiving… but they still fantasized about them.
+He’d lived thru all those “good old days” himself, they mostly sucked.
+They were harsh and unforgiving… but still, these people loved to fantasize about them as an escape to their more comfortable but miserable lives.

 He flicked the cigarette, and drove away into the night.